Official Statistics

 Figures represent the number of operators registered as at 31st March each year.
 From 1 April 2013 APD was extended to include business jets and other smaller aircraft.
 Figures from the tax year 2013 to 2014 onwards do not include operators qualifying to pay APD via the Occasional Operator Scheme.

-From 2022 a further administrative data source has been used to more accurately reflect the number of overall operators, following an exercise to consolidate operator’s returns to ease their admin burdens to HMRC (and which made the previous data source unable to identify the underlying operators from those that had been consolidated).
+From 2022 a further administrative data source has been used to more accurately reflect the number of overall operators, following an exercise to consolidate operator’s returns to ease their admin burdens to HMRC.
+The previous data source made it difficult to distinguish between single operators and those which had been consolidated.

 Figures represent the number of operators registered as at 31st March each year.
 LFT in Scotland has been devolved since April 2015, therefore figures from the tax year 2015 to 2016 onwards are not directly comparable with earlier years.